bashojs/basho/README.md

 ### Shell Commands

-Execute shell commands with the -e option.
+Execute shell commands with the 'execute' option -e.
 The shell command is expanded as a JS template string, with the variable ‘x’ holding the input from the preceding command in the pipeline.
 Remember to quote or escape characters which hold a special meaning in your shell, such as \$, >, <, |, () etc.

 Tip: Single quotes are far easier to work with, since double quotes will try to expand \$variables inside it.